dotnet/docs/docs/core/extensions/create-satellite-assemblies.md

 ## Compile satellite assemblies

-You use [Resource file generator (*resgen.exe*)](../../framework/tools/resgen-exe-resource-file-generator.md) to compile text files or XML (*.resx*) files that contain resources to binary *.resources* files.
-You then use [Assembly linker (*al.exe*)](../../framework/tools/al-exe-assembly-linker.md) to compile *.resources* files into satellite assemblies. *al.exe* creates an assembly from the *.resources* files that you specify.
+You use [Resource File Generator (*resgen.exe*)](../../framework/tools/resgen-exe-resource-file-generator.md) to compile text files or XML (*.resx*) files that contain resources to binary *.resources* files.
+You then use [Assembly Linker (*al.exe*)](../../framework/tools/al-exe-assembly-linker.md) to compile *.resources* files into satellite assemblies. *al.exe* creates an assembly from the *.resources* files that you specify.
 Satellite assemblies can contain only resources; they cannot contain any executable code.

 The following *al.exe* command creates a satellite assembly for the application `Example` from the German resources file *strings.de.resources*.